 - Shotgun Shooting Merit Badge

-Other slideshows are available online and the best ones are likely the ones you make on your own.
+A more up-to-date list can be found on our Virtual Merit Badge Resources Page.
+Other slideshows are available online and the best ones are usually the ones you make on your own.

 Live Demos and Virtual Visits